Rogue-1/HTB/Machines/Linux/Awkward.md

 Right now, the user's cart is stored within /cart, and is named according to the user's session ID.
 All products are appended to the same file for each user.
 To test cart functionality, create a new cart file and add items to it, and see how they are reflected on the store website!
 ```
+We learn that the username for nginx is admin and since bean.hill is the admin we can use his password to login.

 ```console
 bean@awkward:/tmp$ cat /etc/nginx/conf.d/.htpasswd
 admin:$apr1$lfvrwhqi$hd49MbBX3WNluMezyjWls1
 ```

 ```console
 ╔══════════╣ Active Ports
 ╚ https://book.hacktricks.xyz/linux-hardening/privilege-escalation#open-ports